EZury/web-system-template/README.md

 # Yes No API
-- [ ] Replace "WEB system" with your system name
+- [x] Replace "WEB system" with your system name

 ## Description
-- [ ] Provide WEB system description in few sentences - its purpose, users, etc.
+- [x] Provide WEB system description in few sentences - its purpose, users, etc.

+Yes No API works like this: you provide answer (only from these: "yes", "no" and "maybe") based on this I get random gif with that type of answer (Example: if I want to get gif which will imply an answer yes, I have to provide GET post with "answer" : "yes").
+Because of this I don't have that many choices to make interesting site.
+My solution is to create different script who will get all objects or atleast significant amount of objects for me to play with.
+When I have all those objects then I can modify them to my liking, uses I like to achieve:
+    Add "time" when that object was created (on my server), how many "likes" and "views" that object has (for list purposes) and ID.
+    Web System will provide list of images with with different answers, then I can provide Most popular lists, Most viewed lists.
+    Web System will provide a few buttons to add Image and get Random Image.

 ## Entity definition
 - [ ] Define the entity ("object" that will be manipulated) of WEB system